rest-for-physics/rest-school/day3/session1/README.md

 #### Processes description

-In the example we will use for this exercise we define 4 processes:
+In the example `veto.rml` we define 4 processes:

 1. **virtualDAQ (MultiFEMINOSToSignal)**: It is responsible to read the binary file and fill in a `TRestRawSignalEvent`.
 2. **veto (SignalAnalysis)**: It operates on a group of channels which are connected to a muon veto system, and it extracts the maximum amplitudes and peak times of each signal which is finally stored in a `std::map` inside the analysis tree.